netpie/mysql-connector-python-async/README.md

 mysql-connector-python-async
 ============================

-all examples works ,and powered by asyncio.
+all examples are tested only in python3.4 ,that's good.